 Financial Privacy and Offshore Trusts

-An offshore trust provides financial privacy because it is formed under foreign law, administered by a foreign trustee, and does not appear in any U.S. public record, asset search database, or commercial data aggregation.
-The trust deed is a private document.
+An offshore trust provides financial privacy because it is formed under foreign law, administered by a foreign trustee, and does not appear in any U.S. public record or asset search database.
 The trust’s accounts sit at foreign institutions that do not report to domestic data brokers.
+Competitors, ex-spouses, and potential litigants can access domestic financial records, but an offshore trust removes those assets from domestic visibility.

 Financial privacy and tax evasion are not the same thing.
-An offshore trust is fully reported to the IRS.
-The settlor files Form 3520, Form 3520-A, and FinCEN Form 114 every year.
+An offshore trust is fully reported to the IRS through Form 3520, Form 3520-A, and FinCEN Form 114 every year.
 All income flows through to the settlor’s personal tax return.
 The government sees everything.
 Non-government parties do not.

 Speak With a Cook Islands Trust Attorney